 Adult AMS Catch Rates

-No Adult AMS sampling occurred in 2024 due to the lack of a dedicated crew and funding.
+No Adult AMS sampling occurred in 2024 and onwards due to the lack of a dedicated crew and funding.
 Data trends for Adult AMS sampling in the Upper Santee System for the last 5 seasons are compared (Figure 6).

 Figure 6.
 Monthly catch rates for adult AMS in the Upper Santee River (2019–2024).